Baked Corned Beef

 What’s in the Spice Packet that Comes with Corned Beef?

 The spice packet that comes with your brisket usually has crushed bay leaves, coriander, crushed red pepper, mustard seeds, anise seeds, and peppercorns.
-That’s a lot of flavor built right in.
+I love that all that flavor is built right in.

-If you’re making your own spice mix, store extras in an airtight container in the freezer.
+If you are making your own spice mix, I keep extras in an airtight container in the freezer.
+They stay potent for months.

 Do You Have to Rinse the Brisket Before Cooking?

-It’s up to you.
-I always rinse mine to wash off the excess salt, then pat it dry.
-If your brisket is really salty, soak it in cold water for 30 minutes before cooking.
-Just know that rinsing gives you a milder flavor, so skip it if you like things on the saltier side.
+I always rinse mine to wash off the excess salt from the brine, then pat it dry.
+If your brisket tastes really salty when you unwrap it, soak it in cold water for 30 minutes before cooking.
+Rinsing gives you a milder flavor, so I skip it when I want things on the saltier side.
+It is totally a personal preference.

 a sliced off piece of corned beef brisket on a platter